-It’s hard to believe the summer is almost over.
+It’s hard to believe the summer is over.
 Where did the time go?
 We pack away our beach toys and the kids go back to school.
 Autumn’s arrival signals the coming changes in nature.
 It’s time to change your décor and update your home with a few of your own handmade creations.
 Below are a few photos to inspire your next fall wreath project:

 Silk leaves can be easily arranged from lightest to darkest.
 This decoration can be hung upon a door or used as a centerpiece on your dining table.
 Additional leaves can be sprinkled upon the table to enhance the autumn ambiance.

 This wreath has a red, green and yellow color scheme.
 Coleus plants have the most beautiful leaves in blended shades of purple, burgundy, green, pink and red.

 Orange peppers and berries bring bursts of color to this lush green leaf wreath.
 In cooler climates, genuine fruits and veggies will last from several days to several weeks depending upon the type.
 Warm locations will require the use of faux produce, which will last for years to come.